thoomkuzhymatthew/EPL_arb_betting/docs/index.md

 **We want to figure out what the best betting strategy is for premier league games.**

 To do this we want to create a function which backtests different betting strategies on a Sample of historic premier league games.
+It will have a range of parameters e.g. stake limits, strategy type, start and end dates.

 We will then be using this function to backtest different strategies and track the returns of 100 virtual pounds